Nam4ik/WeatherFetch/README.md

 > Not all of this fns can be implemented with openmeteo API

 - Uses the free open-meteo API, which requires coordinates or configuration to function properly.
 - Displays images in the terminal.
+(WIP)
 - Provides various time intervals, including daily, hourly, and minute-by-minute updates, as well as current information.
 - Can send alerts.
+(WIP)
 - In case of internet connectivity issues, it can download information from a cache.

+WIP - work in progress.
+Its much more harder with free open-meteo API.

 <h2 align="center"> Using ⛽️</h2>